simranbola21-creator/induction_simran/README.md

        We should try to understand and their problem and talk to them with empathy instead of reacting negatively.
      - During the lecture , the teacher aaked us questions about how we spend our time daily, helping us reflect on our routine and values.
      - At the end of the session , we were given an assignment on UHV to complete and submit .

+         # INDUCTION-DAY-4
+Date (4-8-2025)
+       GURU NANAK DEV ENGINEERING COLLEGE
+# CAUMIC CLUB SESSION
+   - The day began with a session in the auditorium, where our seniors introduced the Caumic Club.
+They shared information about upcoming competitions and encouraged us to participate and explore our interests through the club's activities.
+# MOTOR CARS LECTURE
+   - After that, we had a lecture on Motor Cars.
+The sir explained the working of motor cars, shared various examples, and helped us understand the basic concepts in a simple and engaging way.
+# Universal Human Values
+- Following this, there was a Universal Human Values (UHV) lecture.
+In this session, the teacher spoke about the importance of trust, patience, and how to manage anger issues.
+It was an insightful discussion that helped us reflect on our own behavior and emotional control.
+*Break* (12:30 am to 1:30 pm)
+#English Lecture
+ - Later, in the English lecture, we were asked to give a short self-introduction to the teacher.
+The teacher then taught us about consonants and vowels, and explained the basics of speech sounds, which was very informative and helpful
+#P2P LECTURE
+ - We had the P2P lecture, where our seniors introduced us to C++ programming language.
+They explained the basic concepts of algorithms, how to write pseudocode, and how to draw a flowchart to represent a problem logically.
+It was a helpful session that gave us a basic understanding of programming concepts.